Kentucky vs. New Mexico State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Kentucky and its opponents have gone over the current 59.5-point total in three of 10 games (30%) this season.
+- Kentucky and its opponents have combined to score more than 60 points in three of 10 games this season.

-- So far this season, 60% of New Mexico State's games (6/10) have had more combined points than Saturday's total of 59.5.
+- New Mexico State and its opponents have combined to score more than 60 points in six of 10 games this season.

-- In 2021, games involving the Aggies have averaged a total of 59.9 points, 0.4 more than the set over/under in this contest.
+- In 2021, games involving the Aggies have averaged a total of 59.9 points, 0.1 fewer than this game's set over/under.

 Kentucky Stats and Trends